 A recent study analysing surveys submitted by 50% of all aged care homes in Australia found the average care time minutes being delivered is 175.8 minutes, and 84% of aged care facilities are delivering less than 200 minutes of care per resident per day.
-Results show the majority of aged care homes may not meet new mandatory minimum staffing standards by the Government deadlines and therefore, its vital facilities are educated on the matter so they can implement the right solutions ensuring all care is evidenced efficiently and accurately.
+Results show the majority of aged care homes may not meet new mandatory care minute requirements and minimum staffing standards by the Government deadlines and therefore, its vital facilities are educated on the matter so they can implement the right solutions ensuring all care is evidenced efficiently and accurately.

 Here's everything you need to know about evidencing care time minutes and the importance of acting on regulations now.

-If an aged care facility goes over their required care minutes time, they should expect more stars than a facility with less care time evidenced.
+With the new star rating system, if an aged care facility goes over their required care minutes time, they should expect more stars than a facility with less care time evidenced.

-Accuracy of data is essential; to ensure providers are submitting the correct care time minutes, the Department of Health will collect roster data for salary hours and will conduct cross-checks.
+Accuracy of data is essential; to ensure residential aged care providers are submitting the correct care time minutes, the Department of Health will collect roster data for salary hours and will conduct cross-checks.
 The aged care regulator will also be provided with additional funding to include care minutes data in its quality audits.

 We recommend averaging your current care minutes over 3 months to give you a solid figure of how you are performing.
 Any shorter period would be susceptible to ‘peaks and troughs' of data.